 In the beginning of your recovery it is good to ask for help in doing any chores that might require you to leave your home for an extended period of time.
 You will be able to move around with crutches, so an ankle fracture should not leave you completely bedridden.

-It is absolutely vital that you do not put any weight on your ankle before you have your doctor’s permission.
+It is absolutely vital that you do not put any weight on your ankle before you have the permission of your healthcare professional.
 This is because too much weight on healing bones might put you straight back to square one!

 If your ankle becomes considerably more swollen or painful, or your skin starts getting pins and needles or turns a blue tone, then you should go back to your doctor as soon as possible.
 These might be signs of infection or problems with blood flow.
 Any of these possibilities could quickly become quite serious.